 The Studio Company is home to so many talented and driven individuals who took to the stage to retell their own story through the words of Lin-Manuel Miranda.
 Beatriz Bustillo’s (Ensemble) performance was inspired by her own lived experiences of "...what it is like to leave your people behind and become a Hispanic immigrant, a stranger in a strange land, and to then find your second family abroad."
 Beatriz felt that the shared passion the cast and crew had for the show meant that "...magic happened.
 It became something really special, a community, a home."

-Saying the production was a true ‘team effort’ does not do that effort the justice it truly deserves.
+Saying the In The Heights production was a true ‘team effort’ does not do that effort the justice it truly deserves.
 The collaborative environment promoted by cast and crew was truly appreciated by set designer extraordinaire Roberta Volpe: "Usually you don’t get all the creatives in the room until later in the process but, as an assistant, I got to be there from the beginning for every single rehearsal.
 Sometimes I would get glimpses of the bigger picture before everyone else - I think that is what keeps me coming back, knowing that I am witnessing a bit of magic."

 Roberta’s vision came from the idea that the iconic Washington Bridge would not just act as a piece of relevant architecture but as an integral character: "Considering the structure of the Bridewell Theatre, the floor resembles a large canvas and I immediately liked the idea of having the characters dancing on the bridge.
 This is how the idea for the set was born."